 - You must exercise them.
 The right to ownership turns into true ownership only if you pay for it.

-(Note – Both conditions should occur.
-Some companies allow early exercise, so the order in which the conditions occur isn’t essential.
+(Note – Both conditions need to occur.
+Some companies allow early exercise, so the order in which the conditions occur does not have to be sequential.
 More on early exercise in a later post).